Removing Duplicates from an Array (Hard Version)

 Note: This question is the same as 1081: https://leetcode.com/problems/smallest-subsequence-of-distinct-characters/

-The solution to this problem is identical to that of problem #1081, "Smallest Subsequence of Distinct Characters."
-You can directly use the solution code from this problem to solve #1081 as well.
+The solution to this problem is identical to problem 1081 "Smallest Subsequence of Distinct Characters."
+You can directly apply the solution of this problem to solve problem 1081 as well.

-The problem requirements can be summarized into three points:
+The requirements of the problem can be summarized into three points:

-Requirement 2: The order of characters in the deduplicated string must not disrupt the relative order of characters in s
+Requirement two, the character order in the deduplicated string must not disrupt the relative order of characters in s

 .

-Requirement 3: Among all deduplicated strings that meet the above requirement, the one with the smallest lexicographical order should be the final result.
+Requirement three, among all deduplicated strings that meet the above requirement, the one with the smallest lexicographical order should be the final result.

-Among these three requirements, the third one might be a bit tricky to understand.
-Let's take an example.
+Among the above three requirements, requirement three might be a bit hard to understand, so let's illustrate with an example.

-, there are two possible deduplicated strings that maintain the relative order: "bac"
+, there are two deduplicated strings that maintain the relative position, "bac"

 and "abc"